SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/index.md

 [Intel Distribution for Python.](https://software.intel.com/en-us/distribution-for-python/get-started)

 Both Anaconda Python 2 and 3 are available.
-For example, to load the Python 3.6 Anaconda environment, type:
+For example, to load the Python 3.7 Anaconda environment, type:

-    module load python/3.6-anaconda-4.4
+    module load python/3.7-anaconda-2019.07

-The default is `python/2.7-anaconda-4.4` so only `module load python` is necessary to use it.
-Currently Python modules with versions ending with `anaconda-4.4` are the recommended ones.
+The default is `python/2.7-anaconda-2019.07` so only `module load python` is necessary to use it.
 Python 2.7 will remain the default
 [through the end of 2019](https://github.com/python/devguide/pull/344)